MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2020-10-05-video-look-inside-pass-prt-attack.md

     - Video
 ---

-Like an&nbsp;NT hash (AKA NTLM hash AKA MD4 hash) and&nbsp;a&nbsp;Kerberos ticket, a&nbsp;Primary Refresh Token (PRT) can be&nbsp;passed in&nbsp;an&nbsp;attack.
+Like an&nbsp;NT hash (AKA NTLM hash AKA MD4 hash) and&nbsp;a&nbsp;Kerberos ticket, a&nbsp;Primary Refresh Token (PRT) can&nbsp;be&nbsp;passed in&nbsp;an&nbsp;attack.
 Mimikatz author Benjamin Delpy and&nbsp;Dirk-jan Mollema have both released detailed research and&nbsp;code showing how attackers could Pass-the-PRT to&nbsp;perform the&nbsp;lateral movement to&nbsp;the&nbsp;cloud.

 I have recorded a&nbsp;short demo of&nbsp;the&nbsp;Pass-the-PRT Attack: